Barabasi-Lab/AI-Bind/README.md

 ### Random Input Tests

-1. VecNet-Unseen_Nodes-RANDOM.ipynb: Runs VecNet on unseen nodes (Inductive test) where the ligand and the protein embeddings are replaced by Gaussian random inputs.
+1. VecNet-Unseen_Nodes-RANDOM.ipynb: Runs VecNet on unseen nodes (Inductive Test) where the ligand and the protein embeddings are replaced by Gaussian random inputs.
-2. VecNet-Unseen_Nodes-T-RANDOM-Only.ipynb: Runs VecNet on unseen nodes (Inductive test) where the protein embeddings are replaced by Gaussian random inputs.
+2. VecNet-Unseen_Nodes-T-RANDOM-Only.ipynb: Runs VecNet on unseen nodes (Inductive Test) where the protein embeddings are replaced by Gaussian random inputs.
-3. VecNet-Unseen_Targets-RANDOM.ipynb: Runs VecNet on unseen targets (Semi-Inductive test) where the ligand and the protein embeddings are replaced by Gaussian random inputs.
+3. VecNet-Unseen_Targets-RANDOM.ipynb: Runs VecNet on unseen targets (Semi-Inductive Test) where the ligand and the protein embeddings are replaced by Gaussian random inputs.
-4. VecNet-Unseen_Targets-T-RANDOM-Only.ipynb: Runs VecNet on unseen targets (Semi-Inductive test) where the protein embeddings are replaced by Gaussian random inputs.
+4. VecNet-Unseen_Targets-T-RANDOM-Only.ipynb: Runs VecNet on unseen targets (Semi-Inductive Test) where the protein embeddings are replaced by Gaussian random inputs.

 ### Siamese